 Site load speed is another critical factor that Google uses to determine whether your website will rank well in search results.
 If your site takes too long to load, users will likely leave and go somewhere else where they can get the information they need faster.
 You want to ensure that your new site loads quickly with no errors or problems on desktop and mobile devices.

 We hope this site migration SEO checklist has given you some new insights into what’s involved in a successful site migration.
-While it might seem like a lot of work, you can take some simple steps to ensure your website is ready for any upcoming changes.
+While it might seem like a lot of work, you can take a few simple steps to ensure your website is ready for upcoming changes.
 By taking the time now to prepare for your next website overhaul, you’ll be able to ensure that all those hours spent updating content don’t go to waste.

 Please feel free to contact an expert if you’re interested in learning more about CadenceSEO’s Consulting services.
 CadenceSEO is a full-service SEO agency.
 We pride ourselves on our straightforward approach.
-We are passionate about educating our clients about SEO, so they better understand the process.
+We are passionate about educating our clients about SEO, so they can better understand the process.
 We also offer free consultations, so you can get an idea of what services best suit your needs.